 After morning tea, we were taken down to the creek’s jetty to go and view oysters in their natural environment.
 We hopped into a boat and cruised to see live oysters suspended in the water.

 Our guide hauled a panel up so we could see what the oysters looked like.
 These are just a small sample of what happens in the open water sea lease, ten nautical miles off Broome’s coast.

 The oysters filter around 50 litres of water per hour and feed on microscopic phytoplankton.
 It takes up to 2 years for the Australian South Sea Pearls to fully develop.

 During this time, the oysters require regular cleaning.
 Backpackers are often employed for this task, to remove marine growth from the shells.

 So would we recommend this tour?
 It was in our Top 3 of Things to do in Broome despite the feeling that it wasn’t incredible value for money.
-It was a great experience to see first hand how a pearl farm operates and gain an insight into the pearling industry.
+It was a great experience to see first-hand how a pearl farm operates and gain insight into the pearling industry.
 It is also a stunning place to spend a few hours and to be able to cruise Willie Creek.
 I’m glad we did it and would recommend it to friends.

 Name and History of Willie Creek

 Willie means wind and boats would shelter in the creek during cyclones.